Welcome to the Lynch Laboratory Homepage.

 The HRRST is used for a variety of experimental measurements including high temperature ignition delay, time-resolved species concentrations measured with tunable diode laser spectroscopy, and even high temperature fluid mechanic measurements using synchrotron sourced techniques.

-There are a number of diagnostic tools available to provide information to measure reaction rates and constrain reactive models.
+There are a number of diagnostic tools available.
 These are a few that we are using.

 - Tunable diode lasers: 2x CO, CH2O, H2O, I, HF, and suitable detectors.

-- Custom spectrometer with high speed line detectors and ccd cameras, and various light sources.
+- Custom spectrometers with high speed line detectors and ccd cameras, and various light sources.

 Despite the experimental focus, many of the problems we solve require extensive computational supporting efforts including: chemically reactive modeling, computational fluid mechanics, custom data acquisition, and large data handling and processing.